-I personally recommend 80 to 100 lb cover card stock.
+I personally recommend at least 80 lb cover card stock.
 Paper in this weight range is thick & fairly rigid (not flimsy like boring copy paper), making it ideal for special occasions.

 However, many home printers are incapable of properly feeding card stock of this weight.
 You'll need a printer that feeds the paper at a 90 degree angle.
 If your printer turns the paper 180 degrees during printing, you'll end up with off centered prints.
 And that's just annoying!

-I do not recommend using thinner card stock or regular copy paper, because you'll most certainly have bleed-through issues with double sided designs.
+I do not recommend using regular copy paper, because you'll most certainly have bleed-through issues with double sided designs.

 What materials should I use for trimming or cutting?

 Scissors are totally fine.
-But a quicker, more precise method is to use a paper trimmer (commonly found in craft and big box stores).
+But a quicker, more precise method is to use a paper trimmer (commonly found in craft stores).